Bicycle Cover? Which One Should You Choose?

 • Premium covers often use combinations of thicknesses for both strength and flexibility.

 The seams are often the weakest point.
-Choose a bike cover with:
+Choose bicycle covers with:

 • double stitching